slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 ### On wealth

 <!--
-+ x@intangiblecoins -- a poor man with kids is richer than a rich man with none

 - Money loves speed.
 Wealth loves time.
 Poverty loves indecision.
 - Wealth is the slave of the wise man and master of the fool.
 - «I made my millions by brewing my own coffee at home.» -- Said no one ever.
 If you want to achieve wealth: you need to create, not save.